Action Alert: 2019 Minnesota Conflict Minerals Bill

-As you do holiday shopping this year, consider the source of materials in the electronics you purchase.
+As you shop for phones, tablets, laptops, or gaming systems, consider the source of materials in the electronics you purchase.
 We can make a difference by buying from companies eliminating DRC conflict minerals from their supply chains.
 This company ranking graph can guide your consumer choices:

 You can learn more about the long-standing conflict in the Eastern Congo, what "conflict minerals" are and where they show up in our consumer products.
 Check out resources from the highly-respected Enough Project.